lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

 The method starts by creating a list, named `stagingBufferList`, that will contain the CPU accessible buffers (the staging buffers), so we can destroy them after the copy operations have finished.
 It also creates a new `CmdBuffer` which will be used to record the copy operations that involve the different buffers used and start the recording.
-AFter that, we start the recording.
+After that, we start the recording.
 The next step is to iterate over the models and their associated meshes:

 ```java
 public class ModelsCache {